Tencent/ncnn/docs/how-to-use-and-FAQ/build-minimal-library.md

 cmake -DWITH_LAYER_absval=OFF -DWITH_LAYER_bnll=OFF ..
 ```

-* If your model does not include some layers, taking absval / bnll as example above, you can drop them.
+* If your model does not include some layers, taking absval / bnll as a example above, you can drop them.
-* Some key or dependent layer should not be dropped, like convolution / innerproduct, their dependency like padding / flatten, and activation like relu / clip.
+* Some key or dependency layers should not be dropped, like convolution / innerproduct, their dependency like padding / flatten, and activation like relu / clip.

 ### disable c++ stl